addff/2310-CSP600/[F2]/NUR AINA SAFI BINTI SINAN/README.md

 - Based on current travel application analysis, only two out of 16 application provide weather forecasting
 ## PROBLEM STATEMENT
 - Some area don't have internet connection
-- Bad weather affect the planning activity
+- Lack of real-time update on weather
 ## SOLUTIONS
 - Create mobile application that provide offline maps and navigation
 - Create mobile application that provide weather forecasting